wp-cli/handbook/repository-management.md

 * The package's README.md is up-to-date.
 * No breaking changes were introduced, unless explicitly intended.

-Sometime after a new package version is tagged, the `wp-make-coffee` bot submit a pull request against `wp-cli/wp-cli` with the results of `composer update`.
+Sometime after a new package version is tagged, the `wp-make-coffee` bot submits a pull request against `wp-cli/wp-cli` with the results of `composer update`.
 When this pull request is merged, the package release will end up in the WP-CLI nightly build.

 ## Tips & Tools